 Stay tuned for updates on the latest decisions made by EPA regarding new regulations on the use of rodenticides throughout the United States.

-NTOI ELIMINATION, RODENTICIDE CHOICE TRENDS, & NEW FORMULATIONS
+NTOI ELIMINATION, RODENTICIDE CHOICE TRENDS, & EXPANDING FAVORED FORMULATIONS

 We constantly monitor rodenticide consumption in our E2M2C™ devices for evidence of choice trends regarding specific rodenticide formulations.
 Such evidence is difficult to tabulate, for a number of complicated reasons that add time to the process.
-In times past little evidence of choice trends has been noted; what was true in 2008, for example, held just as true in 2023.
+Over the past two decades little evidence of choice trends had been noted; what was true in 2003, for example, held just as true in 2023.
 In 2024, that changed.
-One formulation in particular begin to show definite reductions in consumption, compared to others in the mix.
-This discovery led us to modifying the mix of rodenticides by reinstatement of one formulation we’d ceased using years ago.
+One formulation in particular began to show definite reductions in consumption, compared to other formulations in the mix.
+This discovery led us to modify the mix of rodenticides by reinstatement of one formulation we’d ceased using years ago.
 That latter formulation was found to be rapidly compromised by non-target-organism-intruders (NTOI), such as ants, crickets, roaches, slugs and snails, reducing the effective life span of the typical E2M2C™ device placement interval.

 NTOI Contamination & Control

-Absent a separate means of eliminating NTOI activity in the E2M2C™ devices, provisioning them with rodenticide formulations favored by NTOI was asking for trouble, so we ceased using those NTOI found especially tasty.
-We discovered the number of rodenticides NTOI were attracted to was quite large, to the point that unwise choices of rodenticides used in the E2M2C™ devices could make the devices unpalatable to rodents within days after placement.
-That discovery led us to search energetically for a means of eliminating NTOI from the E2M2C™ devices altogether.
+Absent a separate means of eliminating NTOI activity in the E2M2C™ devices, provisioning them with rodenticide formulations favored by NTOI was asking for trouble.
+Realizing this, we ceased using those formulations that NTOI were noted to find especially tasty.
+We discovered, however, that the number of rodenticides NTOI were attracted to was quite large, to the point that unwise choices of rodenticides used in the E2M2C™ devices could make the devices unpalatable to rodents within days after placement.
+This discovery severely restricted the range of formulations we could use.
+At first, because the formulations available that NTOI tended to ignore happened to be those most favored by rodents, our concerns about NTOI were low in our priority list.
+Now, with at least one of those formulations appearing to fall from grace, we were led to search more energetically for a means of eliminating NTOI from the E2M2C™ devices altogether.

 Negative Trends Affecting Rodenticide Choice

 Simultaneously, we became aware of indications that one of the rodenticide formulations we were using was being passed over by visiting rodents more often than in the past.
-This formulation had been the mainstay of our rodenticide arsenal, primarily because–in times past–it “always” showed consumption by visiting rodents.
-Now that wasn’t happening.
-This did not make the E2M2C™ devices less functional, simply because we had always provisioned them with three different rodenticide formulas, so even if one or two were passed over, the third usually got taken.
+Like humans, every rodent has a somewhat unique food preference, so none of the rodenticides we use is totally ignored, though some are consumed with greater gusto than others.
+The aforementioned formulation has been the mainstay of our rodenticide arsenal, primarily because–in times past–it “always” showed consumption by visiting rodents.
+Now that wasn’t happening so much.
+This did not make the E2M2C™ devices less functional, simply because we always provision them with at least three different rodenticide formulas.
+Even if one or two are passed over, the third usually gets taken.
 Still, reduced favorability of any rodenticide reduces the E2M2C™ devices’ effective placement interval, and we want that to be as long as possible.

 Beginning on 1 February 2025 we began adding a 4th rodenticide formula to each E2M2C™ device.
-The three formulas previously included remain, along with the 4th, though the one showing reduced choice was reduced from 2 to a single packet.
+The three formulas previously included remain, along with the 4th, though the one showing reduced choice is now reduced from 2 to a single packet.
 The new formulation we’ve added is part of a family of rodenticides that is readily contaminated by certain NTOI, specifically fire ants.
 Though that family of rodenticides has a history of excellent acceptance by rodents, fire ant contamination had seriously reduced its life in the field.
-Now that we are addressing NTOI issues, we can resume using members of that rodenticide family in the E2M2C™ devices.
+Now that we are addressing NTOI issues, effectively eliminating fire ant intrusions into the devices, we can resume using members of that rodenticide family.
 We’re anxious to see how the new formula is accepted over the next few months.

 Positive Trends Affecting Rodenticide Choice